-- A visit to a musical event, eg concert or show, may be organised during the course of the year subject to availability. - A wide variety of choirs and instrumental ensembles are open to all students throughout the year. - Carol service - Composition workshop - Opportunities to perform in assemblies/Eucharist - Termly concerts.
+- A visit to a musical event, eg: concert or show, may be organised during the course of the year subject to availability. - A wide variety of choirs and instrumental ensembles are open to all students throughout the year. - Carol service - Opportunity to perform in assemblies / Eucharist. - Termly concerts